-This Homemade Blueberry Pie is the perfect combination of sweet and tart.
+This delicious double crust blueberry pie is the perfect combination of sweet and tart.
 The filling has a concentrated, bright fruit flavor that holds its shape when sliced.

 Even better, this recipe works well with fresh or frozen blueberries, so you can make it any time of the year.